-In partnership with ESN, we are pleased to offer the CSF-ESN Grant to Advance Christian Scholarship to encourage and nurture Christian junior faculty as they strive for wider recognition in and beyond the academy.
+In partnership with ESN, we are grateful to partner with the Christian Scholars Foundation to encourage and nurture Christian junior faculty as they strive for wider recognition in and beyond the academy through the CSF-ESN Grant to Advance Christian Scholarship.

 Access video and audio recordings of the 2017 Midwest InterVarsity Interactive Symposium hosted at OSU and shared by satellite sites across the country to learn more about how common, everyday practices pave the way for a successful Christian academic life.